pollfish/docs/android/universal.md

 Add Pollfish .aar file to your project.

-If you are using Android Studio

-a) right click on your project add select New Module.
+If you are using Android Studio, right click on your project add select New Module.
 Then select Import .JAR or .AAR Package option and from the file browser locate pollfish.aar file.
 Right click again on your project and in Module Dependencies tab choose to add pollfish module that you recently added.

+#### **Retrive Pollfish Android SDK through jCenter()**

-b) or retrieve Pollfish through **jcenter()** with gradle by adding the following line in your project build.gradle (not the top level one, the one under 'app') add the following (in the dependencies section):
+Retrieve Pollfish through **jcenter()** with gradle by adding the following line in your project build.gradle (not the top level one, the one under 'app') add the following (in the dependencies section):

 ```
 dependencies {
-  compile 'com.pollfish:pollfish:4.2.0:universalRelease@aar'
+  compile 'com.pollfish:pollfish:+:universalRelease@aar'
 }
 ```